gladiaio/gladia/CONTRIBUTING.md

 * Ensures that we have a consistent code style policy accross all codebase
 * Ensures that the contributing developer has the proper tools to make her code compliant

+We are using [commitizen](https://commitizen-tools.github.io/commitizen/) to format our commit messages.
+You are free to use it as well.
+Nevertheless, as `commitizen` has been added to the pre-commit hooks, if your commit message is not compliant with `commitizen` standard, then it will be rejected by the pre-commit hook (locally if you installed the pre-commit hooks and in the GitHub Action running all the hools as well).

 ## FAQ
 > I have a question, where can I ask it?